Chapter 742-3 Retirement

 (J) OP&F will pay all other survivor benefits provided for in section 742.37 of the Revised Code upon OP&F’s receipt of the properly completed application by eligible parties.

-(B) In cases where OP&F has not issued a warrant for the payment of the pension benefit, the member can withdraw the retirement application by filing a written statement authorizing OP&F to withdraw the application.
-For pending disability applications, the withdrawal of the application is also governed by the provisions of paragraph (C)(6) of rule 742-3-05.
+(B) In cases where OP&F has not issued a warrant for the payment of the benefit or made a payment of the benefit through direct deposit, the member can withdraw the application for service retirement or disability benefits by filing a written statement authorizing OP&F to withdraw the application.

-(E) For a member of OP&F who fails to withdraw the retirement application in accordance with paragraph (B), (C), or (D) of this rule, such person will be deemed to have accepted the benefit and no withdrawal will be permitted.
+(D) For a member of OP&F who fails to withdraw the application for service retirement or disability benefits in accordance with paragraph (B) or (C) of this rule, such person will be deemed to have accepted the benefit and no withdrawal will be permitted.
 In the case of disability benefit recipients, they will be prohibited from applying for any new, changed, or different benefit, except as expressly provided for in division (D)(5) of section 742.38 of the Revised Code.

 For purposes of paying benefits to a surviving child of a member who is “totally dependent” upon the member for support at the time of the death under division (E) of section 742.37 of the Revised Code, the child must meet one of the following criteria:

-(4) The child has a mental or physical disability and is incapable of earning at least sixteen thousand dollars annually, as determined by Ohio police and fire pension fund disability evaluation physician and vocational advisor recommendation.
+(D) The child has a mental or physical disability and is incapable of earning at least sixteen thousand dollars annually, as determined by the disability committee medical advisor and the disability committee vocational expert.

 (A) The board of trustees of Ohio police and fire pension fund (“OP&F”) shall consider the following as evidence acceptable to the board for purposes of determining the eligibility of a surviving spouse for the benefits provided for in division (D)(4) of section 742.37 of the Revised Code: